 What Causes Water to Leak from a Refrigerator?

 Modern refrigerators offer many conveniences: cold storage, freezer space, water, ice, a warm little nightlight, and even more.
 It can be difficult, because of all of these interconnected features, to understand what causes water to leak from a refrigerator.
 Water leaking from a refrigerator can mean many things, and it just takes a little detective work to understand what the cause of water leaking might be.
-Don’t let a little water leak ruin your floor, your kitchen, or your home.
+Don’t let a little refrigerator leaking water ruin your floor, your kitchen, or your home.
 With this guide, you can work to diagnose the water leak problem yourself, and fix it with some helpful tips.
 Read on for more information.
+Or call us for help at ️(800)657-0765

 Check First: A Blocked Refrigerator Defrost Drain

-Every refrigerator is equipped with an indiscreet defrost drain, which helps move water that accumulates during the defrost cycle to a built-in drain pan.
-A blocked defrost drain is the most likely cause for any refrigerator leaking issues.
+Every refrigerator is equipped with an indiscreet defrost drain tubes, which helps move water that accumulates during the defrost cycle to a built-in drain pan under the refrigerator.
+A blocked defrost drain is the most likely cause for any fridge leaking issues.
 The drain is out of the way, small, and is easily clogged by food particles, grime, or ice.
 When this occurs, water from the defrost cycle can’t drain properly to the pan below the fridge.
 If enough defrosted water accumulates, it will begin leaking from the refrigerator and onto the floor.
 Refer to your refrigerator instruction manual (often available online if you’ve misplaced yours) to locate your freezer defrost drain.
+More information about it in this article …

 Check Second: A Broken or Overflowing Drain Pan